- Why do I have to be scheduled at the hospital and not the Virginia Endoscopy Group?

 - How do I go about getting prescription refills?

-If you need a prescription you may call your local pharmacy or call your physician nurse/assistant and leave a message with your name, date of birth, name of medication and the pharmacy number.
+If you need a prescription you may call your local pharmacy or call your physician nurse/assistant and leave a message with your name, date of birth, name of the medication, and the pharmacy number.

 - How do I go about getting a 90-day prescription from my doctor?